 Warmest greeting from SEAMEO Regional Centre for Special Educational Needs (SEAMEO SEN), Malaysia.

-It is our pleasure to inform that SEAMEO SEN, Malaysia is calling for research proposals under its Research and Innovation Division activities.
+It is our pleasure to inform that SEAMEO SEN, Malaysia is calling for researchers for our Short-Term Grant.

-This research is expected to take up to a maximum 18 months.
+This research is expected to take up to a maximum 6 months.
+Additional 6 months for refereed journal/proceeding publication.
 Specifications of research milestones shall be discussed and agreed during the research proposal review session.

-The research will be funded by SEAMEO SEN research grant award.
-All research proposal must include a detailed expected financial implication which will be deliberated.
+The research will be funded by the SEAMEO SEN research grant award (USD5000).
+All research proposals must include a detailed expected financial implication which will be deliberated.

-Submission is open to researchers from any local and international higher learning institutions.
-Each proposal must have a Lead Applicant who will be subject to the general terms and conditions for granting.
+Submission is open to researchers/team of researchers from any local and international higher learning institutions.
+Each proposal must have a Lead Applicant who will be subjected to the general terms and conditions for granting.

-Lead Applicants who are currently engaged with on-going research project(s) with SEAMEO SEN are NOT ELIGIBLE for this Call for Proposal.
+Lead Applicants who are currently engaged with on-going research project(s) with SEAMEO SEN are NOT ELIGIBLE for this Call for Researcher.

 The lead applicant is required to have: